 All told, according to the report, less than.6% of all hospital revenue is paid out in a medical malpractice claim.
 That amounts to sixty cents for every one hundred dollars earned by a hospital.
 This reality--coming from an insurance group, no less--is a stark reminder that these payments followed errors have next to nothing to do with rising healthcare costs overall.
 Even if every single malpractice payout was eliminated, hospital profits would not even register the blip.

 Keep in mind, that if that scenario did take place, the costs would not disappear, they would just be shifted to the taxpayer.
 Instead of medical facilities responsible for the errors paying for the consequences of the error, those costs would be borne by private parties and public support programs like Medicare and Medicaid.
 Often lost in these debates is the fact that malpractice awards are not mere jackpot lottery winnings for patients--they compensate for losses.
 Eliminating the payout does just mean the costs has to come from somewhere else.

 Re-Focus the Debate

 It is becoming increasingly clear that we need to shift the national dialogue away from completely misleading claims about the role of medical malpractice claims in rising healthcare costs.
 Instead, we need to talk about the role of those who profit from the rising costs.
 As in all large-scale public issues, some interests are winning as a result of increased costs and some are losing.
 Any true resolution to get the costs in check must look closely at the conduct of those who benefit from the rising costs.

-For assistance with any medical malpractice matters in Chicago or throughout Illinois, please contact the IL malpractice attorneys at our firm for help.
+For help with any sort of medical malpractice issue in Chicago or throughout Illinois, please feel free to contact our attorneys today.